Skip to main content

 What's the Scoop at SLU?

 Our Office of Parent and Family Engagement offers regular Facebook Live presentations featuring various offices and departments on campus.
-These one-hour webinars give families the opportunity to hear directly from the staff members who work most closely with your students, from arranging their academic scholarships to making sure they are safe and healthy.
+These one-hour webinars allow families to hear directly from the staff members who work most closely with your students, from arranging their academic scholarships to ensuring they are safe and healthy.

 What's the Scoop at SLU?
 Webinars